anita-owens/Machine-Learning-R/README.md

        - Special day doesn't appear to make much of a difference
        - We presumed weekend makes a difference, but it doesn't.

       What can we do with this information?
-In other words, what do we tell marketing and product teams?
+In other words, what do we tell product & sales teams?
       - Focus on optimizing product pages.
 Product pages usually have enough volume to do A/B testing (photos, copy, USP's etc.)

 PROJECT 5: FACEBOOK PERFORMANCE - How do we engage with potential customers on Facebook?